yegor256/use_tinymce/README.markdown

 ## Integration with a Prototype based site

-This brings in the 'vanilla' version of TinyMCE.
+This brings in the 'advanced' version of TinyMCE.

-Install using `rake use_tinymce:install_vanilla` to get the 'advanced' configuration initialization file.
+Install using `rake use_tinymce:install_advanced` to get the 'advanced' configuration initialization file.

 Or, you can install using `rake use_tinymce:install_simple` to use the 'simple' configuration.